 Low Chroma + Darks

 The companies these paints come from are very important to me!
 Paints with the same name can be totally different colors and have different handling characteristics from company to company.
 Most important to me is what pigment is used (I tend to stick to single pigment paints).
 Most manufacturers list this pigment using a industry standard pigment number.
 For example Ultramarine Blue is PB29.
 From this pigment base, it’s up to how the company mulls the pigment and which oil they use as a binder.
-The way the manufacturer mulls the pigment and the pigment itself combine to affect the handling characteristics of the resulting paint.
-I like looser paints and M. Graham’s walnut oil based paints fit the bill for me.
-Williamsburg is a close second, but only because their prices are high.
+The way the manufacturer mulls the pigment and the pigment itself combine to affect everything from transparency to handling characteristics.
+I like looser paints and M. Graham’s walnut oil based paints fit the bill for me but tend to dry slowly.
+Williamsburg is also a favorite, but their prices are high.
 Winsor & Newton you can find anywhere and are great paints as well in their artist grade.
-I prefer the handling characteristics of Graham and Williamsburg but I have have some W&N when only they offer a pigment I want.
+I prefer the handling characteristics of Graham, Williamsburg and Michael Harding but I have have some W&N when only they offer a pigment I want.

-- Oleogel - Natural Pigments.
-My favorite thing to glaze with.
+Oleogel - Natural Pigments.
+My favorite thing to glaze with when mixed with a little of the paint I’ve chosen and sometimes OMS.
 I use this to create very transparent mixtures for glazing.
-It can be treated like a clear paint, so there are no mixing restrictions when it comes to the amount used.
+It can be treated like a clear paint, so there are no mixing restrictions on the amount used.

-- Spike Lavender Oil - Natural Pigments.
+Spike Lavender Oil - Natural Pigments.
 Less harsh on my studios air quality but very strong and expensive.v